-Patients commented positively that staff were friendly, informative and consistent.
-We saw staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were professional and compassionate.
+We saw staff treated patients respectfully and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.